Why do people seek therapy and what benefits can I expect to see when working with a therapist?

 Do you have times available other than week days?

-• No. I only see clients on Tuesdays through Fridays, but I do offer evening appointments.
+- No. I only see clients on Tuesdays through Fridays.

 Will I need medication?

-• For certain clients, medication may be beneficial in order to help alleviate symptoms.
+- For certain clients, medication may be beneficial in order to help alleviate symptoms.
 As a Licensed Clinical Professional Counselor, I am not authorized to prescribe medication; however, after completion of the assessment, I may recommend that you seek out a psychiatric consultation in order to discuss the option of taking medication.
-Medication must be prescribed by an M.D.
-If it is determined that medication may be helpful, I would be happy to assist you with locating a psychiatrist in your area.
+Medication must be prescribed by an M.D., PA, or NP.
+If it is determined that medication may be helpful, I would be happy to assist you with locating a physician in your area.